Threkork/Kovi/README_Cargo.md

 **Note⚠️: The project currently only supports the OneBot V11 forward WebSocket protocol.**

-## Why choose Kovi?

-- 🚲 Lightweight: Low resource usage.
-So far, when compiled under Linux, the library size is less than 2MB.
-- ⚡ Efficient: Because it's lightweight, it's also fast.
-- 🚤 Rapid Development: Developers don't need to worry about the underlying details; the framework handles everything for you.

 The original intent behind this project is to enhance group activity, facilitate group management, and is intended for personal entertainment, learning, and communication purposes only. **No one is allowed to use this project for any illegal activities.**

 ## Why is it called Kovi?